MasanoriEDE/MasanoriEDE.github.io/about.md

 {:.lead}

 1. this list will be replaced by the toc

 {:toc}
-#{:toc .large-only}

 ## Interest

-I am fascinated by the technology and engineering behind arts especially in the form of film and music.
-Making full use of my computer science background, I have designed programs that I use by myself as an acoustician, and
+I am fascinated by tools that enables creaters and designers work more creatively and precisely.
+I have seen how different algorithm or interface can change the way people think and work, and I want to develop tools that allow me to work better.
+As an acoustician, I am interested in developing room acoustic models that can represent complex room modes both in frequency domain and time domain.
+As an audio engineer, I am interested in studio environment and plugins that allow more creative and precise workflow.